 If we change the TAC value from 68 to 77, we do not know for certain how that will affect the red and blue bars on the left, because they only give information about the current profile's feature values.

-One participant answered both of these questions wrong, which means that they did not watch the video and/or read the summary well.
+One participant answered both of these questions wrong, which could mean that they did not watch the video and/or read the summary well.
 From the open-ended questions in the next section, we could also derive that this participant did not read all the text in the survey; they filled in that they would need to see the profile before they could make any decisions, yet on every page there were instructions on how to look up the profile if they felt inclined to do so.
 We therefore had to remove their answer from the responses.

 5.4 Regulate trust